lenniea/Sharpen-Image/README.md

 # Sharpen-Image
 This code implements a portable 24-bit RGB image "Sharpen" algorithm.

+## Language
 It is written in "C" and builds using CMake.

+## Dependencies
-Depends on OpenGL and GLUT for display purposes.
+Library depends on OpenGL and GLUT for display purposes.

 ## Sample Images (Sharpen)
 ![alt text](https://raw.githubusercontent.com/lenniea/Sharpen-Image/master/Sharpen-Image/Sharpen_correct.bmp "Sharpen example")